evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 ## FAQ

+**Q:** I don't see any candidate statuses in the list of possible required checks in the branch protection configuration.

+**A:** This is probably because you haven't generated any in a while.
+GitHub only shows recent statuses.
+To get some statuses to choose from, you can retrigger tests on an existing PR by typing `evergreen retry`, open an empty PR, or commit an empty commit.

 **Q:** Is there a plan to have Evergreen send merge notifications?

 **A:** No. We believe it makes more sense for notifications to come from GitHub,